NightOwl888/lucene/README.md

 Major features include full-text search, index replication and sharding, and result faceting and highlighting.

+> NOTE: This is the original 7.x version, but the ivy/maven settings have been patched so it will build, since many URLs no longer function.

 ## Online Documentation

 This README file only contains basic setup instructions.
 For more